[Latest] Tricks to Unpair an Apple Watch Without Your iPhone

 1. How long does the Apple Watch unpairing process take?

-The initial process takes less than a minute, but the backup, unpairing, and restarting can take up to 30 minutes or more.
-This duration can vary depending on the data and network connection.
+The initial process takes less than a minute, but the backup, unpairing, and restarting can take 30 minutes or more.
+The exact time depends on how much data the watch needs to back up and whether the connection stays stable.

 2. Are your texts deleted when you unpair an Apple Watch?

 Yes.
 Once you unpair, all data and settings, including text messages, are erased from the Watch.
-Fortunately, you may find its backup on your iPhone.
+If you used the paired iPhone to unpair it, you may still have a backup on that iPhone to restore later.

 Conclusion